-3.1.
+V. Transport

 General rules

-Staff travelling on mission must use the most appropriate and cost-effective means of transport for achieving the purposes of the mission in the interests of the service.
+27. Staff travelling on mission must use the most appropriate and cost-effective means of transport for achieving the purposes of the mission in the interests of the service.
 Particular attention should be paid to the degree of flexibility required for the tickets booked through the travel agency in view of the direct bearing this has on the rates applied.
 For missions that are organised well in advance and are unlikely to be cancelled, staff should book their tickets at the earliest opportunity in order to take advantage of the best rates offered by the travel agency.

-All travel is deemed to start at the place of employment at the EBA.
-If a staff member undertakes a business trip immediately before and/or after a private journey in Europe, the EBA reimburses two out of the three journeys involved provided costs are not higher than the cheapest single return to/from the EBA.
-If costs are higher then approval from the Executive Director is required.

-The staff member arranges and pays for the third leg (if applicable) of the journey.
+- 28. All travel is deemed to start at the place of employment at ESMA.
+Staff going on mission are directly and personally responsible for any excess costs arising from detours made for private reasons, including departures from and/or returns to any other place.
+ESMA will reimburse only the part of the travel expenses spent for the business trip. - 29.
 Travel expenses incurred for the purposes of a mission are reimbursed exclusively on the basis of the cost of the most appropriate and cost-effective means of transport between the place of employment and the place(s) of mission.
-Reimbursement will take account of the times of meetings and will be based on the best rates available from the preferential rates negotiated and other fares available through the approved travel agency.
+Reimbursement will take account of the times of meetings and will be based on the best rates available from the preferential rates negotiated and other fares available through the approved travel agency. - 30.
 For members of staff with a disability recognised by the Agency's medical service, their circumstances will be taken into account in determining the most appropriate means of transport and the terms of travel.

-In all cases, it is up to line managers to designate the most suitable staff member for each mission, taking account of the conditions in which it will be performed.
+The latter also applies, subject to prior approval, to staff members whose mobility is limited due to e.g. injury or pregnancy. - 31.
+In all cases, it is up to line managers to designate the most suitable staff member for each mission, taking account of the conditions in which it will be performed. - 32.
 All tickets should preferably be issued electronically.

-3.2.
 Approved travel agency

-The travel agency assists staff going on mission in organising their missions as efficiently as possible at the best conditions available on the market.
+- 33. The travel agency assists staff going on mission in organising their missions as efficiently as possible at the best conditions available on the market. - 34.
 The approved travel agency must provide the different rates available, taking account of the requirements of the mission as indicated by the member of staff going on mission, so that the staff member concerned and the authorising officer can reach a decision in full knowledge of the facts.
 No one may be obliged to spend the weekend preceding or following the mission at the place of mission for the sole purpose of obtaining a cheaper ticket.
-The approved agency must provide any information, verbally or in writing, needed for the organisation of the mission and will deliver tickets and other documents as quickly as possible.

-Staff going on mission who use another travel agency will be reimbursed no more than the amount equal to the best rate available from the approved agency.
-In cases of force majeure, costs over and above the approved agency's rates will be reimbursed where the relevant authorising officer has granted a derogation.
+The approved agency must provide any information, verbally or in writing, needed for the organisation of the mission and will deliver tickets and other documents as quickly as possible. - 35.
+Staff going on mission who uses another travel agency will be reimbursed no more than the amount equal to the best rate available from the approved agency.
+In cases of force majeure, costs over and above the approved agency's rates will be reimbursed where the relevant authorising officer has granted derogation.

-3.3.
 Travel by rail

-Travel expenses are reimbursed on presentation of supporting documents on the basis of the first-class rail fare, including the cost of seat reservations and any supplements.
+36.Travel expenses are reimbursed on presentation of supporting documents on the basis of the first-class rail fare, including the cost of seat reservations and any supplements.
 Any rail ticket that cannot be reimbursed and has not been issued to a named traveller can be used by a member of staff other than the person for whom it was reserved provided that this is mentioned in both files.

-3.4.
 Travel by air